funcompbio/practical9/practical9.md

 1. Log into your GitHub account.
 2. Go to the Moodle site of FCB and click on the link called _Website assignment_ and accept the assignment.
-This will create a private repo with an URL of the form `https://github.com/funcompbio2021/my-website-xxxx` where `xxxx` is your GitHub username.
+This will create a private repo with an URL of the form `https://github.com/funcompbio2022/my-website-xxxx` where `xxxx` is your GitHub username.
 3. Clone this GitHub repo on your local disk.
 This step will create a directory called `my-website-xxxx` where `xxxx` is your GitHub username.
 Enter in this directory with the Unix `cd` command.

+Now let's put the website content in the right place of our repo, as follows:

+1. **Within** the directory of your `my-website-xxxx` repo, create another directory called `docs`.
+2. Copy in this directory called `docs` the file `index.html` you created before and any associated image files.
+3. From the root of your `my-website-xxxx` repo, stage, commit and push these changes to the remote GiHub repo.

 GitHub will look up the contents of your website from a so-called [publishing source](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#publishing-sources-for-github-pages-sites) which can be either the root of your repo or a